 The double row of teeth is a clever idea to pick up fleas that may escape the first row of teeth.
 It is a simple but ingenious design that doubles the chances of trapping the fleas between the teeth of the comb.

 The comb is suitable for cats and dogs and is recommended by professional groomers.

-The Hertzko double sided cat flea comb is also a contender for the top spot as it is both a detangler and a flea comb.
+The Hertzko double sided cat flea comb is also a contender for top spot specially for cats that have long hair, as it is both a detangler and a flea comb.